bhardwajrishabh452-stack/chatboot/README.md

-# 💬 Company Chat Application
+# 💬 Time Team Chat Application with Admin Dashboard

 A real-time company communication platform built with **Flask**, **Flask-SocketIO**, and **SQLite**.
 The application enables employees to communicate through private and group chats while providing administrators with tools to manage users and departments.